-Departing somewhat from the direction of his mix-tapes, Cole’s first studio albums focused on making radio hits.
+Departing somewhat from the direction of his mix-tapes, his first studio albums focused on making radio hits.
 On his second studio album, Born Sinner, Cole dropped the single, “I let Nas Down.”
-It expressed how he felt hearing that Nas, a rapper he looked up to, was disappointed Cole’s music had turned in a commercial direction.
+It expressed how he felt hearing that Nas, a rapper he looked up to, was disappointed his music had turned in a commercial direction.

 Now that Cole has four studio albums, BET and Billboard Awards, several mix-tapes, his own label and a minor stake in the music streaming service Tidal, he makes the music he cares about.

 “Now nobody can tell me nothing,” Cole said.